cfl2101/oil-well-risk-profitability-analysis/README.md

 ## Project Overview

-This project helps **OilyGiant mining company** find the best location for new oil wells by analyzing geological data from three regions and using advanced statistical methods to assess profitability and risk.
+This project helps **mining company** find the best location for new oil wells by analyzing geological data from three regions and using advanced statistical methods to assess profitability and risk.

 ## Business Problem